The CLOCKSS Archive

 • The archive is a not-for-profit organization governed by, and for, its stakeholders, not a third-party.
 Publishers and librarians have equal say in deciding procedures, priorities, and when to trigger content.

 • CLOCKSS' decentralized, geographically disparate preservation model ensures that the digital assets of the community will survive intact.
-Additionally, it satisfies the demand for locally situated archives with 12 archive nodes planned worldwide by 2010.
+Additionally, it satisfies the demand for locally situated archives with 12 archive nodes worldwide.

 • Low operating costs make it possible for institutions of all sizes and budgets to participate in CLOCKSS.